-On the flipside, productivity journals can be time consuming and stodgy to review.
+On the flipside, productivity journals can be time consuming and stodgy.
 Because they’re usually hand-written and contain cumbersome paragraphs, they’re not easy to analyze and don’t provide a user-friendly overview of your productivity.
 They also don’t provide the most objectively precise account of your performance.
 Often they’re led by emotions, which leads to selective representation that misses details and overlooks unconscious behaviors.
 If you aren’t aware of how much you use a certain app throughout the day – or only ever consider interaction with it to be productive – you might miss some pretty big inefficiencies and time wasting activities.

 Time tracking apps allow you to capture all your daily activity to produce an infallible record of your productivity.
 When done automatically, this effectively holds up a mirror up to everything you do while you’re working – the time you spend on different tasks, how much time you spend across projects, specific apps and tasks that consume your time, where you get distracted, when you are most focused, and how much you switch context when working.
 They are especially useful for making “background” internal work visible, so you can address it – showing how long you spend on things like daily communication, project management and essential admin.

-Many people still mistakenly believe time tracking will “require a lot of overhead”, but you can actually automate the entire thing.
+Many people still mistakenly believe time tracking requires a lot of overhead, but you can actually automate the entire thing.
 Apps like Timely run in the background, automatically recording all your activity to a private timeline.
 It means you don’t have to remember to start and stop timers, or actively write anything down.
 Aside from saving you the time of documenting your own productivity, these time trackers also do the job with extreme accuracy and objectivity, since every detail about your work is made visible for analysis.

 Time tracking data can also be transformed into different formats to aid consumption and analysis.
 Whether using in-built time tracking reporting tools or exporting data to structure yourself, in just a few clicks you review your productivity in graphs and charts.
 Data can then be fed into other apps that analyze your performance patterns for you; tools like Dewo, for example, can use your time tracking data to show you how to improve the way you work.